NachtRaveVL/Lepton-FLiR-Arduino/README.md

 ### Image Color Mode

 The various ways in which image data is stored, and thus accessed, is based on the following:
-* When neither AGC, TLinear, nor pseudo-color LUT (aka palettized) modes are enabled, the image data will be in 16bpp grayscale mode with the 2 most-signifcant bits zero'ed out (effectively 14bpp) - this is considered standard run mode.
+* When neither AGC (automatic gain correction), TLinear (aka radiometric output), nor pseudo-color LUT (aka palettized) modes are enabled, the image data will be in 16bpp grayscale mode with the 2 most-signifcant bits zero'ed out (effectively 14bpp) - this is considered the standard run mode.
-* When TLinear mode is enabled, the image data will be in 16bpp grayscale mode.
+* When TLinear (aka radiometric output) mode is enabled, the image data will be in 16bpp grayscale mode (full 16bpp).
-* When AGC mode is enabled, the image data will be in 16bpp grayscale mode with the 8 most-significant bits being zero'ed out (effectively 8bbp).
+* When AGC (automatic gain correction) mode is enabled, the image data will be in 16bpp grayscale mode with the 8 most-significant bits being zero'ed out (effectively 8bbp).
 * When pseudo-color LUT (aka palettized) mode is enabled, the image data will be 24bpp RGB888 (created from either the selected preset LUT or user-supplied LUT).

 Due to the packet-nature of the VoSPI transfer, transfering the image data out of the storage buffers requires special handling. _Future versions of this library will provide a more robust way of supporting final image access._